sr-857/threat-hunting-playbooks/docs/getting-started.md

   threat-cli run <playbook-id>
 ```

+Sigma rules are validated before execution—invalid or incomplete definitions will be rejected with actionable error messages.
 Review results in the UI under **Playbooks → Quick Run history** or via the telemetry endpoints powering the Observability dashboard.

 ## One-command Demo